JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 ENV["JULIA_CONDAPKG_EXE"] = "/path/to/conda"  # optional
 ```

-The Current backand to CondaPkg will use the currently activated Conda environment instead
+The Current backend to CondaPkg will use the currently activated Conda environment instead
 of creating a new one.

 Note that this will still install any required Conda packages into your Conda environment.